floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

 common integer type (currently i64) everywhere in the CPU structure.
 This avoids all the typecasting, but I need to handle overflow manually by adding a **& 0xFF** or **& 0xFFFF** in many places (and if I forget this in one place, I have a potentially hard to find bug in the emulation).
-Speaking about overflow:
+Speaking of overflow:

 **Integer Overflow is a Runtime Error**: I can understand why Rust does this but boy is it annoying in the context of an 8-bit CPU emulator, since this